mstenemo/ClipboardReplace/README.md

 #### Hotkeys
 "§ & x" means that you click x while holding down §

-§ & 8	open ClipboardReplace
+* § & 8	open ClipboardReplace
+* !p 		Focus the preview box

 ## Installation ##
 ClipboardReplace is built in and is dependent on AutoHotkey to run ClipboardReplace.
 To download AutoHotkey visit http://www.autohotkey.com/